damonallison/java-examples/README.md

 #### Todo ####

 * Are their any java books written by the compiler and/or runtime teams at Google?
+* Why is implementing a correct version of "compareTo" impossible with java inheritance?

 ###### Language ######